RBGE-Herbarium/RBGE-Herbarium.github.io/docs/information-and-explanation/nomenclature-and-taxa.md

 ![image](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/6713716/12180381-d0cb-49a0-a725-9689b17dede0)

 Taxon names in red are synonyms in Specify.
 If you hover over them, the accepted name will be shown.
-For example, Michelia is a synonym of Magnolia.
+For example, _Michelia_ is a synonym of _Magnolia_.

 ![image](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/6713716/b040f27b-34e8-4ed7-9da3-1f0253ff9fd8)